 - About 10-15 minutes before doughnuts are done proofing heat oil in a deep-sided 8” cast iron or enameled or heavy bottomed pan to 375˚F.

-- To make filled doughnuts, pipe your choice of filling such as jam, custard or curd into the doughnuts and dust with powdered sugar.
+- Pipe your choice of filling such as jam, custard or curd into the doughnuts and dust with powdered sugar.

 Prop Love: Table linen by Nade Studio.
 Ceramic loaf pan by Facture Goods.